top of page

 Larissa Barker

-I started my PhD in September 2018.
-My research is focused on understanding the impact of human visitors on pygmy marmoset behaviour, focusing on seasonal and spatial differences in responses near Tahuayo Lodge, an ecotourism site in the Peruvian Amazon.
+I started my postdoctoral fellowship using machine learning to process camera trap experiments in September 2023.
+Before this, I spent a year as the staff biologist at the Amazon Research Centre in Peru.
+My PhD research at Royal Holloway from 2018-2022 focused on understanding the impact of human visitors on pygmy marmoset behaviour and you can read it here.
 I used passive acoustic monitoring with Audiomoth to quantify seasonal and spatial differences in anthropogenic noise and pygmy marmoset vocalisations.
-I also monitored birds of prey at the site to understand variation in non-human predators at the site, and finally plan to test whether pygmy marmoset responses to human noise are analogous to their responses to predators.
+I also monitored birds of prey at the site to understand variation in non-human predators at the site, and finally tested whether pygmy marmoset responses to human noise were analogous to their responses to predators.

 Elisa.jpg